MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

-# QMK is a great project, building keyboard firmware in Rust
+# Building keyboard firmware in Rust, an embedded journey

 [Last time](/kbd-smp), I wrote about enabling Symmetric Multiprocessing on a keyboard using [QMK](https://qmk.fm/) (and [Chibios](https://www.chibios.org/dokuwiki/doku.php)).
-This was discovered to be a bad idea, as I was told by a maintainer, or at least the way I was doing it.
+This was discovered to be a bad idea, as I was told by a maintainer, or at least the way I was doing it, QMK is not made for multithreading (yet).

 My daughter sleeps a lot during the days, so I decided to step up the level of ambition a bit, can keyboard firmware be reasonably written from "scratch" using Rust I asked myself, and found out that it can.